3.2 UVIS Data Calibration Steps

 The FLUXCORR

-step was implemented in calwf3 v3.3 on February 23, 2016 as part of the new UVIS chip-dependent photometric calibration ( WFC3 ISR 2016-01).
-This step multiplies the UVIS2 image (SCI, 1 in the data file) by the ratio of inverse sensitivities PHTFLAM2
+step was implemented in calwf3 v3.3 on February 23, 2016 as part of the new UVIS chip-dependent photometric calibration (WFC3 ISR 2016-01).
+FLUXCORR

 /PHTFLAM1

 .
-FLUXCORR
+By default, FLUXCORR

 is set to PERFORM

-by default during calwf3 processing, and in this case the keyword PHOTFLAM
+during calwf3 processing, and in this case the keyword PHOTFLAM

 will be valid for both chips after the correction is applied.
 If users do not wish to perform the correction, the FLUXCORR